zabbix/zabbix/templates/media/topdesk/README.md

 7\.
 Click the **Add** button at the bottom of the user page to save the user.

 8\.
-Use the TOPdesk User in any actions of your choice.
+Use the TOPdesk User in any action of your choice.
 Text from "Action Operations" will be sent to "TOPdesk First Line Call Request" field when the problem happens.
 Text from "Action Recovery Operations" and "Action Update Operations" will be sent to "TOPdesk First Line Call Action" field when the problem is resolved or updated.

 ## Internal alerts
 To receive notifications about internal problem and recovery events in TOPdesk: in the internal action configuration mark the Custom message checkbox and specify custom message templates for problem and recovery operations.